The Human Condition

 What kind of being is it that is profoundly free and yet whose decisions and actions are profoundly effected and/or affected by forces beyond its control?
 As we try to answer this, we are swamped by other questions: Are we or are we not ultimately responsible for what we do?
 What is our relationship to what befalls us?
 What is our responsibility for how our character, demeanor and lives turn out?

 In this world a man must either be anvil or hammer. - Longfellow

 Of course, we have the absolutely indubitable sense of being the author of our actions−and yet it is no less certain that many/most of our possibilities are determined for us, that many/most/all of our thoughts and feelings, needs and desires, come unbidden.
+Some poeple kind of wake up and look at their past actions and say, "That wasn't me!"
 Is the correct answer that we are really responsible only for some of our actions?
 Or are we free and active agents but only to a limited extent?